-Microwave Not Working After Power Outage?
-8 Steps to Fix It
+Microwave Not Working After a Power Outage?

-Power outages are caused by various culprits including lightning strikes, high winds, ice build-ups on power lines, tree branches, hungry squirrels, and traffic accidents.
+Power outages are caused by various culprits, including lightning strikes, high winds, ice build-ups on power lines, tree branches, hungry squirrels, and traffic accidents.

 In many cases, a power outage is preceded by a power surge.
 Power surges can travel through your home’s electrical system and overload household appliances like microwaves.